Home / Advanced Search

 CMES-Computer Modeling in Engineering & Sciences, Vol.86, No.6, pp. 551-576, 2012, DOI:10.3970/cmes.2012.086.551

 Abstract A structural eigensolver for large-scale finite element analysis is developed.
 The algorithms and data structures implemented in this paper are well suited for a distributed memory environment.
 As an eigenvalue extracting algorithm, the well-known M orthogonal block Lanczos iteration incorporated with a parallel multifrontal solver (PMFS) was chosen.
 Basically, for the better performance of this algorithm in parallel computation, Lanczos vector allocation, mass matrix multiplication, and M inner product procedures were efficiently implemented.
 And the PMFS for a linear equation which is the most time-consuming part during Lanczos iterations was improved.
-The idea was to optimize network topologies of parallel… More >
+The idea was to More >

 • Open Access